pingidentity/pingidentity-devops-getting-started/docs/evaluate.md

      > Be sure to use the exact variable names.

-  3. Make a local copy of the DevOps repository on your local machine in this location: `${HOME}/projects/devops`.
+  3. Make a local copy of the DevOps repository in this location: `${HOME}/projects/devops`.
   For example, enter:

       ```text